IU-PR/Capstone_project/content/docs/2024/LLTeam/week5.md

 The main page of our frontend application has high conversion — the majority of users managed to create a link and did not found any usability or convenience issues.
 Nevertheless, the opinion has diverged into various number of points, since the users stated their desire to access more secondary features.

 Prioritize the feedback based on its impact and feasibility of implementation

+We decided to preoritize implementation of secondary features:
+1) Link management UI
+2) Refinement on redirections by a password

 For those who are willing to continue their projects after Capstone - discuss and refine the product roadmap